Hyra/PHPUnit-Cake2/README.markdown

 ## Usage

-There's 2 ways to install PHPUnit to your CakePHP 2.0 install.
-Either through a shell, or through a bash script.
-The first being 70% more awesome of course.

-# Command Shell
+To install PHPUnit to your CakePHP 2.0 install you can use the Shell.

-Put the file `phpunitShell.php` in your `app/Console/Command` folder.
+Put the file `PhpunitShell.php` in your `app/Console/Command` folder.

-Then run `cake phpunit install`
+Tun `cake phpunit install`
 This will download and extract all the neccesary files, and put them in your `vendors` folder.

-# Bash Script

-Copy the contents of the `prepare_phpunit` file anywhere on your filesystem.
-Make sure it has permissions and has is executable:

-	chmod +X prepare_phpunit
-	chmod 777 prepare_phpunit

-execute the file:

-	./prepare_phpunit

-You end up with a nice file called `PHPUnit_for_Vendor.tar.gz` Extract the file into your `vendors` folder.

-Done!

 You can now use PHPUnit through the CLI or your favourite browser.